Generative diffusion learning for parametric partial differential equations: The choice of the covariance for the reverse process

+where we have used $H_{\theta^*}$ to emphasize the fact that the conditional entropy depends on the parameter. \end{remark}

-\paragraph{Gaussian noise data.} A similar result holds in the case of data perturbed by an additive Gaussian noise. \begin{prop} Let $u_{0:T}$ be a Markov chain with transition probability defined by~\eqref{eqn:forward-transition}.
-Suppose that the initial state $u_0$ follows a (nonzero mean) Gaussian distribution with the identity covariance, i.e., $u_0 \sim \mathcal{N}(m, \mathbf{I})$, then
+A similar result holds in the case when output data are perturbed by an additive standard Gaussian noise. \begin{prop} Let $\PSU_{0:N}$ be a Markov chain with transition probability defined by~\eqref{eqn:forward-transition}.
+Suppose that the initial state $\PSU_0$ follows a (nonzero mean) Gaussian distribution with the identity covariance, i.e., $\PSU_0 \sim \mathcal{N}(m, \mathbf{I})$, then

-\end{prop} \begin{proof} The identity follows from the well-know property that the Gaussian distribution $\mathcal{N}(m, \mathbf{I})$ has the maximum entropy among all distributions whose density is strictly positive on $\R^n$ and is subject to the identity covariance constraint.
+\end{prop} \begin{proof} The identity follows from the well-known property that the Gaussian distribution $\mathcal{N}(m, \mathbf{I})$ has the maximum entropy among all distributions whose density is strictly positive on $\R^n$ and is subject to the identity covariance constraint.
 The forward transition~\eqref{eqn:forward-transition} preserves the identity covariance of the forward DDPM since

-Therefore, $H_p(u_t) = H_p(u_{t-1})$ for all $t = 1, \cdots, T$, which immediately implies the desired equality since
+Therefore, $H(\PSU_n) = H(\PSU_{n-1})$ for all $n = 1, \cdots, N$, which immediately implies the desired equality since